 Check Installed Components

-A generic support R, Ruby, Python and WebAssembly languages will work out of the box in most cases.
-It is recommended to fine-tune system-dependent configurations, thus follow the recommendations in the component post-installation messages.
+Generic support for R, Ruby, Python, and WebAssembly languages will work out of the box in most cases.
+It is recommended to fine-tune system-dependent configurations, following the recommendations in the component post-installation messages.

 gu list to find out the exact